The best type of plumbing pipe is PEX Pipe or Copper Pipe due to its wide usage, durability, and use of non-toxic materials.

-In most applications it is spliced into existing pipe (including copper), which makes it a viable choice for retrofitting old homes.
+In most applications, it is spliced into the existing pipe (including copper), which makes it a viable choice for retrofitting old homes.
 Furthermore, there is no risk or known issues with using it for the transportation of drinking water, as seen with standard PVC piping.

 PEX Piping Uses

 – Can Be Used For The Same Applications As Copper Piping

 – In Tight Space Uses Where Corners and Angles May Cause Problems

 For over 60 years copper piping has been the standard go-to in homes.
 This is due to the durability and lifespan of copper piping.
 In most scenarios, a copper pipe can handle extreme temperature fluctuation and is resistant to corrosion.
 Because copper is a solid metal it is safe to use for the transportation of drinking water and will not cause debris.
 Because of this, copper is typically used in some applications and not others and is considered to be one of the best types of plumbing pipes.

 One of the major problems with copper piping, however, is the cost.
 Copper tends to be one of the most expensive types of plumbing pipes.

 – Service Lines That Run Underground